flavioAlfaya/iris_install/README.md

 ## 🤝 To make your life easier

 Download the APP vysor.
-With this application you can use your cell phone from your computer, just follow the steps described in the application itself
+With this application you can use your mobile from your computer, just follow the steps described in the application itself